-The City's total OPEB liability of \$ 937,093 was measured as of December 31, 2021 and was determined by an actuarial valuation performed as of December 31, 2021.
+The City's total OPEB liability of \$ 731,322 was measured as of December 31, 2023 and was determined by an actuarial valuation performed as of December 31, 2023.

 Actuarial Assumptions and Other Inputs.
-The total OPEB liability in the December 31, 2021 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the December 31, 2023 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Discount rate as of measurement date 2.25 percent
+Discount rate as of measurement date 4.00 percent

-Discount rate for OPEB expense 1.93 percent
+Discount rate for OPEB expense 4.31 percent

-Mortality table Pub-2010 Headcount-Weighted General and Safety

-Mortality Tables, separately for Employees and Retirees with generational projection according to MP-2021
+Mortality table Pub-2010 Headcount-Weighted General and Safety Mortality Tables, separately for Employees and Retirees with generational projection according to MP-2021

 Salary scale 4.00 percent

-Plan participation rate 70.00 percent
+Plan participation rate Range based on service at retirement between 20 percent and 70 percent

 Healthcare cost trend rates

-Current rate 5.40 percent
+Current rate 7.00 percent

-Ultimate rate 4.80 percent
+Ultimate rate 4.70 percent

-Year ultimate rate is reached 2037
+Year ultimate rate is reached 2033

 Actuarial cost method Entry Age Normal - Level Pay